-Great Plains Medicare Advantage uses a gatekeeper model, meaning referrals and testing should be reviewed in advance by the member's PCP or Plan Advanced Practitioner to help in care coordination.
+Great Plains Medicare Advantage uses a gatekeeper model, meaning referrals and testing should be reviewed in advance by the member's PCP or Plan Advanced Practice Provider to help in care coordination.

-A member's PCP or Plan Advanced Practitioner may make referrals for in-network specialists.
+A member's PCP or Plan's Advanced Practice Provider may make referrals for innetwork specialists.
 Whenever possible, in-network specialists are encouraged to provide member visits in the member's nursing facility for safety and comfort.
-All specialist physician services must be approved by the member's PCP or HP Nurse Practitioner
+All specialist physician services must be approved by the member's PCP or Plan Advanced Practice Provider.

-Whether the referral originates with the PCP, Plan Advanced Practitioner, or specialists, referrals should be made to Great Plains Medicare Advantage participating physicians/facilities.
-The PCP or Plan Advanced Practitioner must approve the referral.
+Whether the referral originates with the PCP, Plan Advanced Practice Provider or specialists, referrals should be made to Great Plains Medicare Advantage participating physicians/facilities.
+The PCP or Plan Advanced Practice Provider must approve the referral.

-Referrals to "out of network" physicians or facilities require prior-authorization from the Plan's Utilization Management team.
-Out of network referrals may be allowed in certain circumstances where in-network providers or services are not reasonably available to the member, or there is a continuity of care concern (see section on Continuity of Care).
+Referrals to "out of network" physicians or facilities require prior authorization from the Plan's Utilization Management team.
+Out-of-network referrals may be allowed in certain circumstances where in-network providers or services are not reasonably available to the member, or there is a continuity of care concern (see section on Continuity of Care).

-Notification of Inpatient and Observation Admissions
+Notification of Inpatient Admissions

-Great Plains Medicare Advantage requires providers to notify the plan of inpatient and observation admission as follows:
+Great Plains Medicare Advantage requires providers to notify the plan of an inpatient admission.
+For notification, providers should call: (800) 805-7938.